 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Since graduating, I have moved to Mongolia (a country with which I fell in love some years ago whilst travelling) to work for the International Labour Organisation on international labour standards, including those pertaining to forced labour, child labour and labour migration.
+After graduating, I moved to Mongolia (a country with which I fell in love some years ago whilst travelling) to work for the International Labour Organization (ILO) on international labour standards, including those pertaining to forced labour, human trafficking and migrant workers’ rights.
+More recently, I have worked as a consultant for other organisations, again, at the intersection between migration, human rights and labour rights.
 Not only did my degree equip me to better understand these issues and work in this field, but I also left ODID with a network of friends, both fellow students and lecturers, with whom I have remained in close contact.

 I quickly found myself absorbed in the course content and engaged by both my lecturers and my peers.